hadasbro/tracebuilder/README.md

 1. Load source from Bitbucket.
 2. Add to your project

-Future: MProject will be published in maven central.
+Future: Project will be published in maven central.

 ---